archit38/Resume/src/pages/index.md

 Lancaster, UK | architbhardwaj88@gmail.com

-Senior software engineer with 9+ years of experience in the full software development cycle, specializing in C#, SQL, and JS frameworks like React/Next.
+Senior software engineer with 9+ years of experience in the full software development cycle, specializing in C#, SQL, and JS frameworks like React.
 Constantly honing my skillset to stay up-to-date with the latest technologies.
-Recently I have developed proficiency in DevOps, especially in the use of Infrastructure as Code (IAC) tools such as Terraform and automation of Continuous Integration/Continuous Delivery (CI/CD).
+Recently I have developed proficiency in DevOps, especially in the use of Infrastructure as Code (IAC) tools such as Terraform for Azure and automation of Continuous Integration/Continuous Delivery (CI/CD).
 Additionally, I am comfortable working both independently and collaboratively, with previous experience in mentoring.

 ## Skills